 Laser-appropriate equine surgery procedures include: ablation of penile and cervical lesions, acute scrotal hernia repair, basal cell mastocytoma, castration, cryptorchidectomy, entrapped epiglottis procedure, ethmoid hematoma, fibroma/neurofibroma, melanoma, neoplasia, palmer digital neurectomy, proud flesh, removal of hydroceles, scirrhous cord resection, sarcoid removal, squamous cell carcinoma, umbilical hernia repair, and so on.

 Thousands of Aesculight lasers are already in use and continue receiving raving reviews from veterinarians as well as dog and cat owners.
-In the course of numerous surgeries performed with Luxar and Aesculight veterinary CO2 lasers, a very substantial body of clinical evidence [1-7 below] has been accumulated that demonstrate the wide array of clinical applications and many benefits of CO2 laser surgery.
+In the course of numerous surgeries performed with Luxar and Aesculight veterinary CO2 lasers, a very substantial body of clinical evidence [1-7] has been accumulated that demonstrate the wide array of clinical applications and many benefits of CO2 laser surgery.
 The Aesculight team is happy to share this body of clinical cases for you to embrace Aesculight surgical techniques faster and with more confidence.
 One of the most detailed educational resources is the digital “Atlas of CO2 Laser Surgery Procedures” by Dr. John C. Godbold.

 In addition, on our News page you can read numerous articles, all of which appeared in the Educational Series of the Veterinary Practice News, that cover a wide variety of Aesculight laser-assisted surgeries.

 - G.M.
 Peavy, P.E.
 Wilder-Smith, “Laser Surgery” in “Oral and Maxillofacial Surgery in Dogs and Cats,” Eds.
 F.J.M.
 Verstraete & M.J.
 Lommer, Elsevier, 2012.